 The BIA will develop an annual schedule of audits based on the risk assessment results and audit planning procedures.
-Other audit projects are added as the Director becomes aware of issues requiring attention from internal audit resources or as requested or directed by senior management to address certain issues or areas.
-Allegations of significant irregularities may be given priority over scheduled audits if immediate action is needed to protect LDOE assets or for other urgent reasons.
+Other audit projects will be added as the Director becomes aware of issues requiring attention from internal audit resources or as requested or directed by senior management to address certain issues or areas.
+The Director will give priority to allegations of significant irregularities over scheduled audits in order to protect LDOE assets or for other urgent reasons.
 IIA Standards 2010